 This bursary fund was established in 1997 by Adel S. Sedra, BSc, MASc, PhD, a graduate of the Faculty, former chair of the Department of Electrical & Computer Engineering and vice-president and provost of the University of Toronto.
 The awards, derived from the annual income from a capital donation, are granted to students in any year in Electrical and Computer Engineering on the basis of financial need.
-Applications should be made on the Undergraduate Grant Application Form.
+Application is made by completing a grant application.